henrystoldt/FvCFD.jl/README.md

 Ongoing projects include the implementation of adaptive meshing and implicit time-stepping.
 All contributions are welcome.

-Have a look at or run [runJuliaCFD.jl](https://github.com/henrystoldt/JuliaCFD/blob/master/src/runJuliaCFD.jl) to get started running cases!
+Have a look at or run [runfvCFD.jl](https://github.com/henrystoldt/fvCFD.jl/blob/master/src/runfvCFD.jl) to get started running cases!
-For developers, look at [dataStructuresDefinitions.md](https://github.com/henrystoldt/JuliaCFD/blob/master/dataStructuresDefinitions.md) to get familiar with the data structures used to represent the mesh and current solution in JuliaCFD.
+For developers, look at [dataStructuresDefinitions.md](https://github.com/henrystoldt/fvCFD.jl/blob/master/dataStructuresDefinitions.md) to get familiar with the data structures used to represent the mesh and current solution in fvCFD.jl.

 ## Install
 Install as Julia package:
-`Pkg.add("JuliaCFD")`
+`Pkg.add("fvCFD.jl")`

 ## Sample results
 **Forward step/Title animation:** Mach 3 forward step problem (transient, 2D, quadratic uniform mesh), third-order Shu-Osher time-stepping CFL=0.5, JST convective discretization.